Ph.D., California Institute of Technology

 He works with leaders in state agencies, elected officials, federal land managers, water leaders, non-governmental organizations, and decisionmakers on developing climate solutions for California.
 He has led several multi-investigator, multi-disciplinary research programs, at UC Merced since 2003, and prior to that at the University of Arizona, including:

 He has been active in climate applications both regionally and nationally, including the University of California Office of the President Global Climate Leadership Council.
 He has led development of regional, national and international measurement programs that are critical for understanding climate change and contributing to climate solutions.
 He has also served on multiple advisory committees, is active in the region, and has a long record of service to the university.
-Dr. Bales is also an Adjunct Professor at UC Berkeley, and a researcher in the Center for Information Technology Research in the Interest of Society (CITRIS) .
+Dr. Bales is also an Adjunct Professor at UC Berkeley.

-Dr. Bales focuses on the scientific research of mountain hydrology and biogeochemistry, polar snow and ice, climate impacts and water resources.
-He applies his research to real world problems and engages with decision makers to improve information and investments in California's water resources systems.
+Dr. Bales focuses on the scientific research on sustainability of water and land resources, and more broadly on climate solutions.
+He applies his research to real world problems and engages with decision makers to improve information and investments in California's water resources systems, especially mountain source water areas.